hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

     // find and return id, userName and displayName of the players matching query form.players = playerCollection.find(query, {"userName" : 1, "displayName" : 1}).limit(limit);

-    // if count is lower that the limit if(count < limit){
+    // if count is lower than the limit if(count < limit){
         form.limit = count;
     } else{